QuantumSage/trial2/trial2/README.md

-git branch //shows all the branches and the current one git checkout //swith between branches git checkout -b feature //creates new branch where 'feature' is the name
+git branch //shows all the branches and the current one git checkout //swith between branches git checkout -b feature //creates new branch where 'feature' is the name git merge //for merging git diff //compares the changes git diff feature-readme-instructions //for specific branches
+//press q to get out of diff